 Brittney's relationship with the Lord has inspired her creativity the most.
 Art forms like dance, music, graphic design & creative writing are very influential in her creative process & are usually incorporated in her artwork somehow.
 Brittney has branded each of her creations with her trademark - a 'smallredheart' to represent the heart & passion she has put into each of art piece.

-Mi Jung / Paris Tree Studios - Seattle
+Mi Jung Lee / Paris Tree Studio - Seattle

 Mi Jung Lee creates greeting cards to share her love of the design process.
 As she explores watercolor and learns to write in creative fonts, she prints and assembles each card by hand.
 With a background in architecture, her inspiration comes from shapes and patterns of architecture, especially flowers in nature and travels abroad particularly in Spain.